ajaigit/SRT_Manual-Time-Calculation/README.md

 # SRT_Manual-Time-Calculation
-App for manually calculating time parameters in SRT
+App for manually calculating time parameters in SRT for MNR lab @ CSU